ME Connect – Telephone and Email Helpline

 Ramsay Research Fund

 The ME Association has always regarded the promotion and funding of medical research to be a key priority, and we do this through The Ramsay Research Fund.

-If you are a researcher interested in approaching us for a grant, you might like to first read the research section of our website.
+If you are a researcher interested in approaching us for a grant, or someone wanting to learn more about our approach to research, you might like to first read the research section of the website.

 Website and social media